macadmins/umad/README.md

 [D]ialog

 ## Purpose
-A Professional Tool to help users with pre-existing devices enrolled into MDM.
+A Professional Tool to help users with getting pre-existing devices enrolled into MDM.

 ## Screenshots